 Volunteers keep shelves organized, shelve books, take care of the grounds (weeding, planting, cleaning outside), assist during the summer reading program, and help with other special projects and events.
 The Library accepts volunteers age 13 and older, and has a VolunTEENs program exclusively for people ages 13 - 18.

-Volunteers in this area would be responsible for outdoor yardwork including weeding and watering plants, and assisting with any annual plantings.
+Volunteers in this area would be responsible for weeding and occasionally watering annual plants.
 If the library acquires indoor plants, they may take care of those throughout the year.
 Garden volunteers may also solicit plant donations.

 Graphic Design Volunteer